This basic poached whole chicken recipe is one of the easiest yet most rewarding and cost-effective nutritious food you can make in your kitchen.

-Note: chicken bones and skin can be used for another round of making light chicken stock.
+Note: chicken bones and skin can be used again to make light chicken stock.
 But we love nibbling the little marrow out of the soft, easy-to-chew-cooked chicken bones—not a pretty sight but so good.
 So, there is never much left to flavor another chicken stock.
 But if you are not a bone nibbler, reuse the chicken bones and skin or discard them.

 What to do with the broth

 - Strain any veggie scraps or herbs used to flavor the chicken broth.